firebase/firebase-tools/docs/list.md

 # list

-[deprecated: use `projects:list`] list the firebase projects you have access to
+[DEPRECATED: use `projects:list`] list the Firebase projects you have access to

 ## Usage
 ```